syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 * Previously the [Web Terminal](../../03.addons/04.metakube-webterminal/default.en.md) was installed in every cluster, now it can be installed manually as an addon
 * Updated [Helm](https://www.helm.sh/) to [2.14.3](https://github.com/helm/helm/releases/tag/v2.14.3)
+* Addons can now directly be installed during cluster creation

 **2019-07-26**